rakudo-p5/v5/STATUS.md

   in block  at t/spec/uni/sprintf.v5:14

 </td></tr>
+        <tr align=center><td align=left rowspan=2>op/not.v5</td><td>12</td><td>4</td><td>0</td><td>0</td><td>16</td></tr>
+        <tr><td colspan=5>use of uninitialized value of type Any in string context  in sub is at lib/Test.pm:81

+use of uninitialized value of type Any in string context  in sub proclaim at lib/Test.pm:255

+use of uninitialized value of type Any in string context  in sub is at lib/Test.pm:85

+use of uninitialized value of type Any in string context  in sub is at lib/Test.pm:81

+use of uninitialized value of type Any in string context  in sub proclaim at lib/Test.pm:255

+use of uninitialized value of type Any in string context  in sub is at lib/Test.pm:85

+parens needed around second argument in next two tests to preserve list context inside function call use of uninitialized value of type Any in string context  in sub proclaim at lib/Test.pm:255

+use of uninitialized value of type Nil in numeric context  in block  at t/spec/op/not.v5:33

+use of uninitialized value of type Nil in numeric context  in block  at t/spec/op/not.v5:53

+</td></tr>
         <tr align=center><td align=left rowspan=2>t/v5/04-op.v5</td><td>11</td><td>0</td><td>0</td><td>0</td><td>11</td></tr>
         <tr><td colspan=5>use of uninitialized value of type Any in string context  in block  at t/v5/04-op.v5:47